folio-org/folio-org.github.io/_remote/stripes/doc/dev-guide.md

 #### The permissions structure

-The permissions are provided to the top-level component of each module as the `users.perms` element of the `stripes` property; it is the responsibility of that component to make the `stripes` object available to other components -- either by passing it as a property (`<SubComponent ... stripes=this.props.stripes>` or by installing it in the React context.
+The permissions are provided to the top-level component of each module as the `users.perms` element of the `stripes` property; it is the responsibility of that component to make the `stripes` object available to other components -- either by passing it as a property (`<SubComponent ... stripes={this.props.stripes}>` or by installing it in the React context.

 The `perms` structure is a JavaScript object whose keys are the names of the permissions that the user has, and whose values are the corresponding human-readable descriptions.
 For example, the `users.read` permission might have the descriptions "Can search users and view brief profiles".